centrifugal/documentation/web/README.md

 To work with web interface you must serve its `app` folder with Nginx or directly by `centrifugo` using `--web` option.

-Also you mast additionally set 2 options in config: `password` and `secret`.
+Also you must additionally set 2 options in config: `password` and `secret`.

 `config.json`